Angham: Personal life

-On the talk show "Maa Hobby" (With Love) in 2005, host Joumana Bou Eid asked Angham how she felt toward her dad after eight years of collaboration in making records.
+On the talk show Maa Hobby (With Love) in 2005, host Joumana Bou Eid asked Angham how she felt toward her dad after eight years of collaboration in making records.
 Angham replied that she owes him many things, and that she is lucky he is her father and an important figure in the music industry.
 The publicity of Angham's separation from her father whether on a personal or artistic level stabilized Angham's independent entrance into the industry of music.

-Months before the release of "Bet'heb Meen" (Who Do You love) 1999, Angham married Magdy Aref, an Egyptian businessman and music video director, from whom she had a son named Omar.
+Months before the release of Bet'heb Meen (Who Do You Love) in 1999, Angham married Magdy Aref, an Egyptian businessman and music video director, with whom she had a son named Omar.
 Angham's father was strongly against his daughter's choice of husband, but the artist married Magdy without her father's approval.
 In 2000, their divorce caused a riot in the press who criticized Angham's lack of experience in managing to keep her records unaffected by her private life.
-Angham remained single for four years before she met music arrangist Fahd, with whome she became romantically involved during the making of her 2003 record Omry Maak.
+Angham remained single for four years before she met music arrangist Fahd, with whom she became romantically involved during the making of her 2003 record Omry Maak.
 In April 2004, they were married in an extravagant ceremony on "The Place" yacht in 2004.

 Among the invitees present at the wedding were artists Elissa, Sherine, Mohamed Hamaki, Khaled Agag, Sheriff Makkawy, and Ehab Toufic.
 Rotana Records company's president, Salem el Hindy, and his spokesperson, Tony Semaan, attended the wedding.
 Angham's father and son, Omar, chose not to attend her wedding.
 In December 2005, Angham gave birth to a son Abdel Rahman.
 The marriage did not last long, and Angham divorced Fahd in June 2008.

+Angham was briefly married in 2011 to Egyptian actor Ahmed Ezz before the marriage was annulled in 2012.